Article 20 min read 4,652 words

 $24,950

 Stretch 3 is tracked on ui44 as a active home assistants robot from Hello Robot.
-The database currently records a listed price of $24,950, a release date of 2024, 2–5 hours battery life, Not disclosed charging time, and a published stack that includes Intel D405 RGBD Camera (gripper), Intel D435if RGBD Camera (head), and Wide-Angle RGB Camera (head) plus Wi-Fi and Ethernet.
+The database currently records a listed price of $24,950, a release date of 2024, 2–5 hours battery life, Not disclosed charging time, and a published stack that includes Intel D405 RGBD Camera (gripper), Intel D435if RGBD Camera (head), and Wide-Angle RGB Camera (head) plus Wi-Fi 6E and Bluetooth.

 Database context